-Certificates, certifications, and licenses formally recognize knowledge, skills, and qualifications, but…
+Certificates, certifications, and licenses formally recognize knowledge, skill sets, and qualifications, but…

 Sounds confusing, right?
 Don’t worry, we’ll break down the differences between certificates, certifications, and licenses and answer common questions about each.